Easy Malabar Mutton Biryani

 20. As soon as the water comes to a boil, add the drained rice.
 Stir once and bring the water back to a simmer again.

-21. Cover with a tight-fitting lid, lower heat to a minimum, and cook for about 10 minutes, till water runs dry and rice is cooked.
+21. Cover with a tight-fitting lid, lower the heat to a minimum, and cook for about 10 minutes, till the water runs dry and the rice is cooked.

 23. Open the pressure cooker and check that the mutton is cooked tender.
 Simmer to reduce the gravy to a thickened consistency, but not too dry.
 You can add a little more black pepper powder now, to taste.